-If you are planning on bringing an educational group or school trip to the exhibit hall, contact EightSquare@TheHistoryCenter.Net for more information.
+If you are planning to bring an educational group or school trip to the exhibit hall, or would like to visit the Eight Square Schoolhouse in Dryden, contact EightSquare@TheHistoryCenter.Net for more information.

 The local Inclusive Recreation Resource Center's evaluation of our handicap accessibility can be found here.
 We are adding signage around the building and updates to our website, but it's all a work in progress so we hope for your patience.
 Email Community@TheHistoryCenter.Net with any questions or feedback.

 If you are considering donating historical papers or artifacts to The History Center, thank you!
 Contact Archives@TheHistoryCenter.Net if the potential donation is two-dimensional, such as photographs, books, and journals, or Design@TheHistoryCenter.Net if it is three-dimensional, such as textiles, tools, and musical instruments.

 The History Center is now operating out of the Tompkins Center for History & Culture at 110 North Tioga Street, Ithaca, New York.
 Visitors can enter through the front door adjacent to the Bernie Milton Pavilion.
 Street and garage parking are available on surrounding streets.
 The Seneca Street TCAT stop is only steps away.

 The Tompkins Center is a new heritage tourism center, located in Bank Alley on the Ithaca Commons and shared with several other non-profit organizations.
 The renovated former Tompkins Trust bank was purchased by Tompkins County Legislature in honor of the county's bicentennial, to provide a starting point for locals and visitors to go from Ithaca out to explore the surrounding areas.